ICC Agri-Food Initiative

 Working groups

-Formulate technical policy direction of the Agri-Food Initiative and the operational plan for each of the three pillars.
-Examine major issues of interest of the sector by preparing policy products to contribute to intergovernmental discussions facilitating international trade.
+Our working groups guide the technical policy direction of the ICC Agri-Food Initiative, shaping operational plans for each of the three thematic pillars: sustainability, innovation, and trade and policy.
+Working groups address major sector challenges by developing policy products to inform intergovernmental discussions and facilitate international trade.

 Events and training

-Regular events and training sessions provide platforms for discussions and in-depth analysis on current issues which have a strong operational impact on the agri-food sector.
+Regular events and training sessions provide platforms for knowledge-sharing and in-depth analysis of critical issues impacting the agri-food sector.
+These activities help participants stay informed and adapt to emerging trends and challenges.